attack-monkey/react-fn/README.md

 ### State

-Rather than State exist within many components, State instead exists in one place.
+Rather than State existing within many components, it instead lives in one place.
 State is just a pure javascript object (no methods).
 State is passed into the first component and can be passed down to child components.